Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable5.md

 In summary, for this week you need to:

-1. Before attempting to start the design deliverable, please complete the wiring safety checkpoint as outlined above.
-When you have completed it, we will give you the 5V linear regulator needed to use the H-Bridge chip.

-2. Submit evidence in the form of pictures/videos for your **D** deliverable item to the Deliverable 5 assignment folder on ELC.
+1. Submit evidence in the form of pictures/videos for your **D** deliverable item to the Deliverable 5 assignment folder on ELC.
 You do not need to submit code on ELC, just make sure your GitHub repository is up to date and contains the need scripts.

 3. Update your User Manual and Technical Documentation with your findings.